 When they had crossed over the lake, Jesus and his disciples came to land at Gennesaret and moored the boat.
 When they got out of the boat, people at once recognized him, and rushed about that whole region and began to bring the sick on mats to wherever they heard he was.
 And wherever he went, into villages or cities or farms, they laid the sick in the marketplaces, and begged him that they might touch even the fringe of his cloak; and all who touched it were healed.

-The temple in Jerusalem was considered a mirror of God's heavenly home, a reflection of the Lord's presence throughout the universe, the place where God is worshipped, above all by his chosen people.
+The Jerusalem temple was considered a mirror of God's heavenly home, a reflection of the Lord's presence throughout the universe, the place where God is worshipped, above all by his chosen people.
 The reading from Mark speaks about the everyday world, where our bodies feel aches and pains and search for healing.
 The text from First Kings is about the symbolic power of the temple.
 Symbol does not mean untrue but signifies a deeper meaning within the real and is a means enabling us to savour the mystery of God's presence in the "real" world round about us.

 Even the sacred ceremonies of the sanctuary , whether in the Jerusalem temple or the central area of our churches with eucharistic table and tabernacle, become empty if they lose contact with the physical world of earth and sky or if they are no longer vivid reminders of God's redemptive power healing us in our sickness, forgiving us in our weakness, inspiring us with hope.
 At the same time, without sanctuaries and church liturgy we can lose sight of the mysterious presence of God in our universe and in our daily living in this world.